riyasahni/rust-serialization-and-deserialization/module_1/README.md

 ## Module 1 Exercises:

 Clone this repository in a computer with the Rust environment installed and go to module_1_exercises to access the code necessary to complete this module.
 You will find the repo has a Cargo.toml file, which defines the project.
-In this case, the Cargo.toml file is very simple (take a look!) but once you transition to working on crusty it'll become a bit more complex and you'll have to be familiar with its syntax to be productive.
+In this case, it is very simple (take a look!) but once you transition to working on crusty it'll become a bit more complex and you'll have to be familiar with its syntax to be productive.

-Place all the structs and functions we ask you to write in a file called ```solutions.rs``` within src so that our autograder can process your submission.
+Complete the following exercises and put all code in ```solution.rs```.
+Function and struct declarations are already provided to you, so put the code needed to complete the exercises there.
+To test, can either write your own tests or use ```main.rs```, but neither your tests or anything you write in ```main.rs``` will be used for grading: only what's in ```solution.rs```.

 - Here are some exercises to help you practice the Rust programming concepts introduced in Module 1:
     1. Create a Hello World function (call it hello()) that returns "Hello World!"